Search

 Hairy dragonfly

-The UK's smallest hawker, the Hairy dragonfly is mostly black in colour, but has a distinctively hairy thorax.
+The UK's smallest hawker, the hairy dragonfly is mostly black in colour, but has a distinctively hairy thorax.
 It can be found in grazing marshes and flooded gravel pits, and along canals…

 Pine marten

-Largely confined to the north of the UK, the rare pine marten is nocturnal and very hard to spot.
-However, it can be enticed to visit a peanut-laden birdtable.
+Largely confined to the north of the UK, the rare pine marten is mostly nocturnal and very hard to spot.
+Reintroductions are helping it make a comeback.

 Species